rainbowqio/qio/README.md

 ## Download

+# Docker Image

+To use the image from Docker Hub: `docker pull rainbowq/qio`

+The latest version will always be the one to use.

+# GCP Storage Bucket Example

 Example setup of a Rainbow data source that lives on an internal GCP Storage Bucket along with a binary uploaded from this repo (this example is for Zsh, see qio completion --help for others):

 1. `gsutil cp gs://rainbowq/qio-macos /usr/local/bin/qio`